josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Use the Copy Data tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to the Azure Storage account that was provisioned in the lab setup
+- Use the Copy Data tool in ADF to generate a Copy Pipeline, moving data from your "on-premises" Lab VM, to the Azure Storage account that was provisioned in the lab setup.

-  - The pipeline should run regularly, once per month
+  - The pipeline should run regularly, once per month.

-  - Start date is 03/01/2017 12:00 am
+  - Start date is 03/01/2017 12:00 am.

   - For the source: